aveeryy/Polarity/README.md

 - Music support ❌

 ## Legal disclaimer
 This application is not affiliated nor endorsed by any of the sites mentioned above.
-This application enables downloading videos for *offline viewing* which may be forbidden in your country or cause a violation of the Terms of Service of your Internet Service Provider or streaming provider.
+This application enables downloading videos for *offline viewing* which may be forbidden in your country or cause a violation of the Terms of Service of your Internet Service Provider and/or streaming provider.
 Neither I nor this tool are responsible of your actions and therefore, consequences.

 ### About Cloudflare and Polarity
 Polarity uses [cloudscraper](https://github.com/VeNoMouS/cloudscraper) to bypass Cloudflare protections, by making too much requests your IP address could be blocked by Cloudflare for 24 hours or even more.
 This can be circunvented by restarting your router if you have a dynamic address, using a proxy / VPN or using a captcha recognition service.
 If you can't use any of the before mentioned circunventions you will have to wait to use Polarity with that streaming service again.